 Administrative Rules.
-Assessments shall be used to measure the academic content standards and Essential Skills and to identify students who meet or exceed the performance standards and Essential Skills adopted by the State Board of Education.
+Assessments shall be used to measure the academic content standards and s and to identify students who meet or exceed the performance standards adopted by the State Board of Education.

 Students may annually opt-out of taking the statewide summative assessments as provided by state law.
 The district shall provide the required notice and necessary forms for opting-out of the statewide assessments to the student.
 The district shall provide supervised study time for students who are excused from participating in the assessment.